Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Cultural Resistance

 Some people think analytics is just a way to monitor them.
 Let your team help decide which numbers get tracked daily.
 Show them real examples of how data made their jobs easier.
-Help them see analytics as support and not as judgment.
+Help them see team performance analytics as support and not as judgment.

 Bias and Misinterpretation